jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 (43%) and compromised (40%) insiders are deemed more likely to cause a data breach or exposure in the next 12 months.
 The finding suggests that CISOs increasingly believe that more employees are exposing data on purpose.
-The continuing impact of the Great Resignationand more recently, mass layoffsundoubtedly loom large in this assertion.
+The continuing impact of the Great Resignation—and more recently, mass layoffs—undoubtedly loom large in this assertion.
 Many industries saw a significant increase in post\-pandemic staff turnover.
 Some 82% of CISOs report that employees leaving their organization has contributed to a data loss event.
 The two sectors affected the most were retail (90%) and IT, technology and